Mechanical calculator machines, mid-20th Century

 There were several makes of these mechanical calculators, and a mechanical calculator of sorts could be found in most large offices and laboratories.

 The one that I used was a Brunsviga 13RK - see the photograph - which was particularly sophisticated.
-It is still in my possession because I rescued it when it was being thrown out.
+It is still in my possession because I rescued it when it was about to be thrown out.

 How mechanical calculating machines worked